andrewaddo/awsbaseline/content/security/compliance/_index.md

 You can watch the [video](https://www.youtube.com/watch?v=ILEoLqpbfXM) below to understand more
 {{< youtube id="ILEoLqpbfXM" >}}

+### Maintain Compliance with AWS Config

+AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
+Config continuously monitors and records your AWS resource configurations and allows you to automate the evaluation of recorded configurations against desired configurations.

+You can watch the video below to understand more

+{{< youtube id="X_fznJtSyV8" >}}

+You can find more information about AWS Config [here] (https://aws.amazon.com/config/)

 ### Setting Up AWS Artifact

 This [tutorial] (https://docs.aws.amazon.com/artifact/latest/ug/getting-started.html#create-iam-policy) will show you how to setup IAM permissions to download report and agreement using AWS Artifact

+### Setting Up AWS Config

+This [tutorial] (https://docs.aws.amazon.com/config/latest/developerguide/getting-started.html) will show you multiple ways to setup AWS Config and AWS Config Rules.